 1. Prepare Yourself for the Task at Hand

-You’ll need to be fully prepared for that onslaught from the first phone call or correspondence you receive.
+You’ll need to be fully prepared for that onslaught from the first robocall blowing up your cell phone or correspondence you receive.

-That will start with knowing your rights under federal law.
-That refers to the Fair Debt Collection Practices Act, which has been designed specifically to provide consumer protections against debt collectors.
+The number one strategy is knowing your rights under federal law.
+That refers to the Fair Debt Collection Practices Act (FDCPA), which has been designed specifically to provide consumer protections against debt collectors.
 You can learn all about the basic provisions of the law by familiarizing yourself with the Debt Collection FAQs provided by the Federal Trade Commission (FTC).

 When you first make contact with Portfolio Recovery, be sure to reference the Act, and even one or two provisions of the law.
 That lets the collection agency know you’re aware of your rights.
 And that will keep your exchanges more civilized.